cook0286/SE3Prac5/TestPlan.md

   - Does the number move to the right side of the board if the index next to the furthest right is empty and the index on the right has a value stored.

 * Tilt Up Function -Do Numbers move up when the U is pressed
+  - Does the numbers stay up if they are already positioned at the top.
+  - Does the number move up at the very top side of the board if the index at the top is empty
+  - Does the number move up to the index below the top if the index on the top has a value stored.

 * Tilt Down Function -Do Numbers move Down  D is pressed
+  - Does the numbers stay down if they are already positioned at the top.
+  - Does the number move down at the very bottom side of the board if the index at the bottom is empty
+  - Does the number move down above the index above the bottom index if the bottom index has a value stored.

 * Combine 2 Similar Numbers that next to each other
 * Combine 2 similar number  with an empty index separating them